 Remember these ten golden rules to help you prevent fraud and beat the scammers.

-If you spot a scam or have been scammed, report it and get help.
-Contact Action Fraud on 0300 123 2040 or at Action Fraud.
-Call us on 101 if you know the suspect or they’re still in the area.
+- If you spot a scam or have been scammed, report it and get help.

 Get help or report a scam